Have you ever wondered what is the average foreign language salary or how much does a language expert earns in India and

 While all three offer an attractive pay scale, the Chinese language has an edge.
-It is because there aren’t enough Mandarin speakers in India, and that results in high demand for Chinese specialists is staggering high.
+There aren’t enough Mandarin speakers in India, and that results in high demand for Chinese specialists is staggering high.

 Suppose you fall among the category of the world’s most widely spoken or popular languages.
 In that case, you will have to prepare for a highly competitive language job market.